Wameedh/CSC645-P2P-Project/README.md

        Bikram  Tamang (920465296)

-* General description of the project (a few sentences)
+* General description of the project (a few sentences) This program simulates a decentralized peer to peer network.
+In a decentralized peer to peer network, every peer will keep and maintain their own DHT table.
+The DHT is important as it carries vital information like the ip address and port numbers of other peers in the network.
+We first run a peer which has the role of the seeder.
+The seeder is the peer in the network that has the original file and once it's run it will be listening.
+If Peer 2 wants to join the swarm then it will broadcast.
+Peer 1 will respond to Peer 2's broadcast by sending over the DHT table.
+Now that Peer 2 has the DHT table, it has all the information needed to create a TCP connection to the other peers in the network.
+At this point we can begin taking steps begin transfering files between the peers.

 * If you used external Python modules/libraries.
 Provide a requirements.txt file

 * Python version and compatibility issues (if any)
 * Clear and specific instructions about how to run your project.
 If your project does not run or contains errors, you'll get a 0 in the project no matter how much work you put on it.
 So, test your code properly and make sure that it runs without errors.
 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.

+* To run our program, you will first be prompted to chose a role.
+* The first role will be a 'seeder'.
+* Next you will be prompted to chose a port, choose port 4999

+* In a separate terminal, run the code and choose the role "peer"
+* When prompted for the port choose 5000

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.